 9. Create an online course

-Perhaps you have knowledge on a particular subject and you’re trying to figure out a way to make money from this wisdom.
+Perhaps you know a particular subject and you’re trying to figure out a way to make money from this wisdom.
 If you create an online course, people will pay good money to learn new and valuable information.

 The best part is you don’t have to be a teacher or have a fancy degree.
 As long as you’re providing knowledge and value for a course, then people will want to learn from it.
 Unsure of what to teach?
 Think of a skill or subject you are good with and are willing to research even more.
 Are you good at brewing craft beer at home?
 Styling hair?
 Do you know how to teach beginners programs like Microsoft Excel or PowerPoint?

-Creating tutorials for an audience takes work up front, but then your earnings come in and it creates a passive income situation.
+Creating tutorials for an audience takes work upfront, but then your earnings come in and it creates a passive income situation.
 Platforms such as Udemy make it super easy to upload your course or create one from scratch.
-Or, if you have a website you can add it to there.
+Or, if you have a website you can add it there.
 The bottom line is, an online course is a marvelous way to make money online.

 10. Teach people online

 If you’d rather work one-on-one with someone, either adults or children, then consider teaching online.
 Online tutoring is not only a great way to make money online from your home, but it’s convenient for the student too.